WHO IS AT FAULT IN A CAR ACCIDENT?

 Florida is a no-fault state which requires all drivers to carry a personal injury protection (PIP) policy.
 PIP insurance helps cover medical expenses after an accident up to $10,000 regardless of who is at fault.

 However, serious car accident injuries often require extensive medical treatment that may exceed what is covered by PIP insurance.
-Determining who was at fault in the accident can help identify who is responsible for damages that exceed your PIP policy.
+Determining who is at fault in the accident can help identify who is responsible for damages that exceed your PIP policy.
 Additionally, you may need to determine who is responsible for covering any property damage caused by the accident.

 The problem is insurance adjusters will often try to get you to admit fault after an accident to avoid making larger payouts.
 Having an experienced car accident lawyer on your side can help protect your rights after an accident and ensure you are properly compensated.
 You can always schedule a free consultation with an attorney following a crash to see what your legal options are.